edeustace/mongo-db-seeder/README.md

 A library for seeding your mongo db with json files laid out in a certain way.
 Once installed you just call `seed-dev` to seed the dev db.

 # Using in your sbt project
-Have a look at the example project, but basically you do the following:
+Have a look at the example project (in the example folder), but basically you do the following:

 Add the dependency in project/plugins.sbt